blackbaba/Flask-Tailwind-Starter/README.md

 # Flask + TailwindCSS Starter Template with PostCSS+PurgeCSS
 ---
 ## Key Features
-- Basic Flask app scaffolding (package structure)
+- Basic Flask app scaffolding
-- TailwindCSS (with purge implemented for Production)
+- TailwindCSS setup using npm (with purge implemented for Production)

 ## How to use
-Clone the repository onto your local computer and:
+Clone the repository onto your local computer and run:

-1. `pip install -r requirements.txt` to install flask packages (assuming you have already a virtual python environment setup)
-2. `npm install` to install npm packages
+1.`pip install -r requirements.txt` to install flask packages (assuming you have already a virtual python environment setup) 2.`npm install` to install npm packages from `package.json` 3.`npm run develop:css` to build Tailwind for development (no purge) and when ready for production run  `npm run build:css` to prepare a purged CSS build for production

-3. Start Flask application by running `python run.py`
+Start Flask application by running `python run.py`.
-4. In a separate terminal, run `npm run watch` for Development or `npm run build:css` to build Tailwind for production (static/dist/css/main.css is the final build)

-**Note**
-Set `NODE_ENV=production` before running `npm run build:css` to purge (usually before deploy to production).

 Enjoy!